brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 developers, and a higher level of un-siloed collaboration.
 * Regression suite is built alongside the feature and new bugs can have regression tests delivered with the fix.

+## Conclusion

+Whatever software development methodology your business is using, the need for testing is high.

+If developers can build their user interfaces to be more testable, a positive feedback loop can be set in motion: higher-quality tests will lead to higher-quality software.

+Since we all want better software, see what you can do to make your user interfaces more testable than before, and work with your QA team to understand what they would value from your discipline to enable them to do their part better.